pcla-code/RPPL-Insights/README.md

 - **Overall (Trends Over Time):** How are we changing?
 - **Milestone (Progress Towards Goals):** When did we hit targets?
 - **Scatterplot (Item-Level Relationships):** How do we compare to others?

+## 📬 Contact & Support

+For questions, suggestions, or requests for framework integration, please reach out to the RPPL team or your project lead.

+If you encounter issues running the Visualizer inside Stronghold or need help preparing CSVs for your framework, we’re happy to help.

+## 🔒 Security Notes

+RPPL Insights v2.0 is built for secure, offline environments.
+All CSV data is kept locally inside `orgdata/`, never transmitted, and fully protected by a custom Python server that blocks direct access.

+For any deployment involving real student or teacher data, ensure machines remain within the approved research environment and follow all relevant data governance policies.

+## 📎 License
+This project is licensed for internal use within RPPL and Brown University’s Stronghold environment.